Fahnen und Flaggen / Kalender Shop

 Subdivisions: 4 arrondissements, 43 cantons, 419 communes.

-The department is named after river Ain (200 km), tributary of the Rhône.
+The department is named after river Ain (200 km), a tributary to the Rhône.

-The creation of the Lyon Intermunicipal Authority have caused the transfer (Law of 29 December 1967, published in the French official gazette on 30 December 1967, with effect on 31 December 1967) of the six municipalities of Genay, Montanay, Rillieux, Crépieux-la-Pape (merged in 1972 with Rillieux to form Rillieux-la-Pape), Sathonay-Camp and Sathonay-Village from the department of Ain to the department of Rhône.
+The creation of the Lyon Intermunicipal Authority has caused the transfer (Law of 29 December 1967, published in the French official gazette on 30 December 1967, with effect on 31 December 1967) of the six municipalities of Genay, Montanay, Rillieux, Crépieux-la-Pape (merged in 1972 with Rillieux to form Rillieux-la-Pape), Sathonay-Camp and Sathonay-Village from the department of Ain to the department of Rhône (map).
 Accordingly, Ain lost 37 km2 of its territory.

 Flag of Ain

-The flags representing the departments of Region Rhône-Alpes are hoisted, together with the Region's flag, in front of the seat of the Regional Council at Charbonnières-les-Bains, near Lyon, as shown on a photo taken by Pascal Vagnat on 12 February 2006.
+The flags representing the departments of the former Region Rhône-Alpes were hoisted, together with the Region's flag, in front of the seat of the former Regional Council at Charbonnières-les-Bains, near Lyon (photo, 12 February 2006).

-The Department of Ain is represented by a banner of the arms:
+The department of Ain was represented by a banner of arms:

-("Quarterly: 1.
-Or a bend azure between two lions rampant sable; 2.
+"Quarterly: 1.
+Or a bend azure cantonned by two lions rampant sable; 2.
 Azure three hempbrakes fesswise in pale or tied argent a chief argent a demi-lion rampant issuant gules; 3.
-Azure three fleurs de lis or overall a bendlet couped gules; 4.
-Gules a lion rampant ermine.")
+Azure three fleurs de lis or superimposed by a bendlet couped gules; 4.
+Gules a lion rampant ermine."

 There is no evidence, however, of the use of this flag in the Department of Ain.